Fear no more the heat o’ the sun by William Shakespeare

 All follow this, and come to dust.

-The second stanza of ‘Fear no more the heat o’ the sun’ is very similar to the first in that the speaker is talking the listeners, who are dead or incapacitated, through the various reasons why they’re lucky to be dead.
+The second stanza of ‘Fear no more the heat o’ the sun’ is very similar to the first in that the speaker is talking to the listeners, who are dead or incapacitated, through the various reasons why they’re lucky to be dead.
 They no longer have to worry about judgment from the living or punishment from those in power.
 No one needs to worry about money to buy clothes or food, one thing is like the next.
 No one is rich and no one is poor.
 Once again, the stanza ends with an allusion to the fact that everyone, no matter what kind of power they have, will die.

 Stanzas Three and Four